CMSDAS/grid-certificate/_episodes/03-converting.md

 ~~~
 {: .language-bash}

+You should now see the command prompt on the LXPLUS machine.

+> ## Working remotely
+>
-All following commands will be executed on LXPLUS (or the remote machine of your choice).
+> All following commands will be executed on LXPLUS (or the remote machine of your choice).
-However, they could also work on your local computer in case you would like to obtain a
+> However, they could also work on your local computer in case you would like to obtain a
-GRID proxy there, but this cannot be guaranteed.
+> GRID proxy there, but this cannot be guaranteed.
+{: .callout}

 The files that we will generate from the `*.p12` file need to be put into a directory
 within your home directory to be discovered automatically.
 Let's create this directory